nickkaranatsios/trema_exp/ruby/trema/README.md

 All messages that the Ruby controller supports can be found under the directory `messages`.
 Messages are logically separated into requests and replies.
-For each message there is a ruby class file that holds the attributes describe it.
+For each message there is a ruby class file that holds the attributes describing it.
 This message object can be instantiated by calling its constructor supplying a hash of key/value arguments.
 An equivalent message C file provides pack and unpack functions to be able to transmit and receive the message to/from the lower layers.
 A user can send a message by calling the `send_message`